 This reporting issue manifests as inflated pageviews (around double of what they were previously) and a bounce rate that is much lower than normal for your site.

-You would see this when your Google Analytics tracking ID is being tracked twice on the site.
-This usually means you accidentally have it added in two places.
+You would see this when your UA and/or GA4 tag is being tracked twice on the site.
+This usually means you accidentally have the tag(s) added in two places.

 The first step here would be to check for a Google Analytics plugin and remove it.

-Perhaps you added your tracking ID into the Advanced tab of the Trellis settings (as shown below), but forgot to remove your old Analytics plugin that you were using with your previous theme.
-MonsterInsights would be one plugin example, but there are a lot of different ones that people could use.
+Perhaps you added your tracking ID(s) into the Advanced tab of the Trellis settings (in one or both of the fields below), but forgot to remove your old Analytics plugin that you were using with your previous theme.
+MonsterInsights would be one example of these plugins, but there are a lot of different ones on the market that you might be using.

 You no longer need a Google Analytics plugin with Trellis because we give you the capability to add the tracking ID right in the settings.
 Additional plugins can also slow your site down.
 This should solve your reporting issue and can benefit performance as well.